edgecode/edgecode/README.md

-- 👋 Hi, I’m @edgecode, an OpenSoruce/Linux enthusiast located in Germany.
+- 👋 Hi, I’m Edgar, an OpenSoruce/Linux enthusiast located in Germany.
 - 👀 I’m interested in DevOps (container, K8s, cloud) and web-/mobile-development.
 - 💞️ I’m looking to collaborate on meaningful projects (health, ecology, ...) or projects related to music.
 - 📫 http://xpressivebits.de/